Canna Lily Overview

 Canna are grown from rhizomes (root sections).
 Cultivars will not come true from seed.
 If you do decide to take the harder route and grow from seed, note that cannas grown from seed will not flower, typically, until their second year.

 If you have missed out on planting rhizomes for canna lilies this year – don’t worry.
-Canna lilies can also be purchased as pot grown plants at any point over the late spring/ summer.
+Canna lilies can also be purchased as pot grown plants at any point over the late spring or summer.

 If you are growing your Canna in a bed or border of the summer, plant out at a spacing of around 75cm apart, and around 10cm deep.
 Mulch well around the plants with a good quality homemade compost or well-rotted manure.